YannS92/Web-Project/README.md

 # projet_web

+Creation of a site for the search for an internship in a company by activating their networks personal and professional (LinkedIn, old promotions, etc.), by applying for offers or by sending unsolicited applications.

 projet web a2

 Pour utiliser le site, placez les dossiers dans le dossier htdoc situé dans les dossiers de l'application xampp en général ici : C:\xampp\htdocs.